-APA's National Planning Excellence and Achievement Awards honor the best planning efforts and individuals that create communities of lasting value.
+APA's National Planning Excellence and Achievement Awards honor the best planning efforts and individuals who create communities of lasting value.
 The 2014 award recipients were honored at a special luncheon held during APA's National Planning Conference.

 National Planning Excellence Awards